Audio Recording of Williamstown the First 250 Years

 Textiles of Williamstown: Selections from the WHM CollectionTextiles conserved at the Williamstown Art Conservation Center with CPA Funds, 2018

 2016 – 2017 Conservation and Digitization

-With support from Williamstown’s CPA fund we have been able to carry out a major conservation project on this album.
-The Williamstown Art Conservation Center is working to conserve the album and Chicago Albumen Works, located in Housatonic, MA, has digitized the album so that each image can be accessed online.
+With support from Williamstown’s CPA fund, and a vote of support by town residents at the 2017 Williamstown Town Meeting, the WHM was able to carry out a major conservation project on this album.
+The Williamstown Art Conservation Center has conserved the album and Chicago Albumen Works, located in Housatonic, MA, has digitized the album so that each image can be accessed online.
 We hope you will contribute to the ongoing research related to the album and the residents within.
-To learn more about about this project contact Sarah at [email protected]
+To learn more about this project contact Sarah at [email protected].

 Williamstown’s Proprietor’s Book